Krutikaa04/Instagram-Caption-Generator/README.md

 # Instagram-Caption-Generator
-A basic project using HTML, CSS and JavaScript.
+A basic project made using HTML, CSS and JavaScript Making this project can be a good practice for implementing JavaScript.